GlennNygard/map_generator/README.md

 ### Outputs.

-The outcome of the algorithm should look a little like the map presented below.
+The final export of the algorithm should look a little like the map presented below.

 ![Image 1](./images/bts_loadout_map_representation_showcase.jpg)

-Keep in mind that exact node colours will be a bit different.
+Keep in mind that exact node colours will be a bit different, and also that the _feel_ of the map can change quite a bit with the size.
 The exported thumbnails can be seen in the folder below after the program has run.

 ```
 output/thumbnails